Oneo64/Auldworlde/Characters/Ljorn.md

 When at work, Ljörn chops firewood, checks his family's farm for weeds, or helps Alfrir and Ulfnir carry wood back home.
 In his free time, he plays Rægatafl with someone (mostly with Alfrir), goes into the forest to explore, or visits Rúna.

 ## Appearance
-Ljörn has long, dark blond hair with gentle but messy waves that are little longer than shoulder length.
+Ljörn has shoulder-length, dark blond hair with gentle but messy waves.
+His hair is pulled back and then secured by a cloth strip tied around his head.
 He has a light stubble and fair skin.
-Often, his hair is pulled back and then secured by a cloth strip that he ties around his head.
 His eyes are hooded, downturned, and dark pale blue, making him seem sad or tired to many people.
 He stands at 5'9" and has an average build for a warrior.

 ### Casual wear
 When Ljörn is outside, he dons a woolen brown cloak to keep himself warm and dry.
 Casually, he wears a muted blue tunic, brown pants, a belt, and leather boots.
 He wears a baldric scabbard with a sword.[^1] He has a leather pouch and a small seax on his belt.
 Ljörn wears a necklace of an iron Talmundúr amulet.